Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/gpu_basic.rst

 -------------

 The Trainer will run on all available GPUs by default.
 Make sure you're running on a machine with at least one GPU.
-There's no need to specify any NVIDIA flags as Lightning will do it for you.
+There's no need to specify any NVIDIA flags for CUDA gpus as Lightning will do it for you.
+In order to use Intel(R) GPUs, you need to install Intel(R) Extension for PyTorch* separately.
+Check `Installation Guide <https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html>`_ for details.
+To run DDP on Intel(R) GPU, Intel(R) oneCCL Bindings for PyTorch* is required.
+Check `Installation Guide <https://github.com/intel/torch-ccl/tree/master#install-prebuilt-wheel>`_ for details.

 .. code-block:: python